DPWelsh/Codabunga/content/posts/my-third-post.md

 1) A set of **authors** as ‘candidates’ for classification, e.g. [Joan, Don, Roger]
 2) Some **training data**, that is, the balanced set of textual data made of up real text written by each of the candidate authors, to train your classifier on
 3) Some **test data**, that is, a set of textual data collected from the candidate authors that helps you measure how well your classifier is performing after you have trained it on the training data.
 Here is a rule of thumb that I have seen with allocating training and test data - 80% of your collected author data can be training data, and the remaining 20% can be test data.
-4) A **training function**, that is, Naive Bayes function that trains the classifier on training data
+4) A **training function**, that is, a function that trains the classifier on training data
-5) A **applied function**, that is, a Naive Bayes function that applies the classifier to test data
+5) A **applied function**, that is, a function that applies the classifier to test data

 In my case, I placed the training data in one folder, the test data in another folder, and both the training and testing function in the same Python script.